cfpb/hmda-frontend/src/documentation/markdown/2021/filing-faq.md

 ## Miscellaneous

-### What steps should I take on the Co-Applicant Credit Score and Co-Applicant Credit Scoring Model when there is no co-applicant?
+### What should I record in the Co-Applicant Credit Score and Co-Applicant Credit Scoring Model fields when there is no co-applicant?
 If the Action Taken is 4, 5, or 6, an institution should report 8888 in the Credit Score of Co-Applicant or Co-Borrower data field and 9 in the Co-Applicant or Co-Borrower, Name and Version of Credit Scoring Model data field, regardless of whether there is a Co-Applicant for the record(s).

 ### I am receiving formatting errors/edits regarding ethnicity and/or race of applicant fields.